hackclub/hackclub/workshops/simple_clock/README.md

 ## 3) JavaScript

-So far, we have the clock hands aligned correctly and now in this section we will animate them.
-Before panicking, let me ensure you that there's just 30 lines of JavaScript code!
+So far, we have the clock hands aligned correctly and now in this section, we will animate them.
+Before panicking, let me ensure you that there are just 30 lines of JavaScript code!

 Go to your `script.js` file.
 First let's link the `<div>` tags in our HTML to JavaScript.
 Type the following code: